mngmay/react-shopping-cart/README.md

 - Inside that folder create a new file named `ProductContext.js`

-- In this file, import the `createContext` function from the react library and create our `ProductContext`.
+- In this file, import the `createContxt` function from the react library and create our `ProductContext`.

 **STEP 2 - Providing data with ProductContext**